smxi/acxi/README.txt

 of all recordings in a directory, with file lists, ffp checksums, and track counts per directory.

-The --analyze/-Z option creates a per directory report of flac file sizes, times, kbps, then a summary report per directory of hte total size, time, average kbps.
+The --analyze/-Z option creates a per directory report of given input type file sizes, times, kbps, then a summary report per directory of hte total size, time, average kbps.
 This report, as with --dupes, prints to screen, and can be redirected to a file.

 --------------------------------------------------------------------------------
 ERROR CORRECTION AND VALIDATION: